Heating Your Home? Here’s What You Need to Know:

 Despite our typically temperate seasonal weather, temperatures can quickly drop to the 40s and even thirties in the winter after the sun goes down.
 After taking a brisk winter stroll with your pet, both of you now feeling like breathing popsicles, you may rush inside and crank up your thermostat way above your normal temperature setting.
 The higher the temperature, the faster your home heats up, right?
 The answer of course is yes, to a degree (no pun intended).

 We truly believe in avoiding unnecessary stress on your furnace or heat pump so as to not shorten its lifespan.
-This takes us back to point one – avoid turning your thermostat lower when you leave each day so that you do not have to turn it back up to feel comfortable again and avoid turning your thermostat higher than you want it for fast heating.
-Maintaining a steady temperature around the clock is much better for your HVAC System in Charleston, SC.
+This takes us back to point one – avoid turning your thermostat lower when you leave each day so that you do not have to turn it back up to feel comfortable again.
+It’s also important to avoid turning your thermostat higher than you want it for fast heating.
+Maintaining a steady temperature around the clock is much better for your heat pump system in Charleston, SC.

 5 Savvy Ways to Save When Heating Your Home

-Now that we have debunked some common myths, let’s dive into how to save on heating and cooling costs.
+Now that we have debunked some common myths, let’s dive into how to save on HVAC heat pump costs.

 1- Change Your HVAC Filters